co-cddo/ukgov-metadata-exchange-model/README.md

-# Data Catalogue Model Implementation
+# Cross-Government Data Marketplace Data Exchange Model Implementation

-This directory captures the implementation of the [Government Data Catalogue model](https://docs.google.com/document/d/13KqG1Zom0YqCehPHagCnV6ADOwj8k6qcv7Us4UDWnNg/).
+This repository captures the implementation of the [Government Data Marketplace Data Exchange model](https://docs.google.com/document/d/13KqG1Zom0YqCehPHagCnV6ADOwj8k6qcv7Us4UDWnNg/).

-The implementation is as [JSON Schema](https://json-schema.org/) files (conforming to the `2020-12` draft) to capture the expected form of the JSON files.
+This repository contains [JSON Schema](https://json-schema.org/) files (conforming to the `2020-12` draft) to capture the expected form of the JSON files.
 There is the option to convert into linked data by linking in the [context file](cddo-context.json).

 ## Schemas

 The JSON Schemas are split into separate interlinked files with data service and dataset schemas extending the base data service schema.

+**Status:**

+- DataService has been approved by the Metadata Working Group
+- Dataset and Distribution are still to be finalised and proposed to the working group

 The schema files are:

 - Core Schemas:
   - [cddo-data-resources-schema.json](cddo-data-resources-schema.json): Schema for an array of data resources.
     __Reuses:__